Today we’re going to take a look at how to share files on a Synology NAS with anyone in the world!

 6. Select Save and your link will be copied to your clipboard.

 Depending on the type of security you selected (user account or password), when the user navigates to the address, they will be prompted to enter the information.

 When they log in, they will be allowed to download the file.
 If the data that was shared is a folder, they will have the ability to see and download everything inside of the folder.

 If you’re sharing multiple files and folders, you need to be able to track them somehow.
 In File Station, select Tools, then Shared Links Manager.
 You will then be able to manage all of your links!

-The steps you need to take to actually share documents is very easy, but how you go about sharing those links is what you’ll have to figure out.
+The steps you need to take on how to share files on a Synology NAS is very easy, but how you go about sharing those links is what you’ll have to figure out.
 I am hoping that the video clarified slightly what the best option for you is, but if you have any questions, feel free to leave them in the comments!